-- I apply for Forest Plan approval for the property described above and in the enclosed Forest Design Plan. - \ I apply for an Opinion under the terms of the Environmental Impact Assessment (Forestry) (England & Wales) Regulations 1999 for afforestation\/deforestation\/ roads\/ quarries\ as detailed in my application. - 3.
+- I apply for Forest Plan approval for the property described above and in the enclosed Forest Design Plan. - 2.
+I apply for an Opinion under the terms of the Environmental Impact Assessment (Forestry) (England & Wales) Regulations 1999 for afforestation/deforestation/ roads/ quarries as detailed in my application. - 3.
 I confirm that the pre-consultation, carried out and documented in the Consultation Record attached, incorporated those stakeholders which FS agreed must be included.
 Where it has not been possible to resolve specific issues associated with the Plan to the satisfaction of consultees, this is highlighted in the Consultation Record. - I confirm that the proposals contained in this Plan comply with the UK Forestry Standard. - I undertake to obtain all permissions necessary for the implementation of the approved Plan.

+Signed S igned

-Signed Forest Ma anagement Director igned Area Director
+anagement Director Area Director

 District Area

-Date b ate of Approval
+Date Date of Approval

 D ate approval ends